Pregnancy Resource Center Tax Credit

 - An individual subject to the state income tax imposed in Chapter 143, RSMo.

 - Any charitable organization which is exempt from federal income tax and whose Missouri unrelated business taxable income, if any, would be subject to the state income tax imposed under chapter 143, RSMo.

 The amount of the claimed tax credit may not exceed the amount of the taxpayer’s state income tax liability for the year the credit is being claimed.

-Any tax credit that cannot be claimed in the tax year associated with the contribution may be carried forward and used against a taxpayer’s state tax liability for four subsequent years.
+Any tax credit that cannot be claimed in the tax year associated with the contribution may be carried forward and used against a taxpayer’s state tax liability the next succeeding tax year.

 How does the credit work?

-- (Step 1) Annually, pregnancy resource centers desiring to participate in this tax credit program must submit an Agency Eligibility Verification application and supporting documentation to DSS to determine qualification status for the next state fiscal year.
+- (Step 1) Annually, pregnancy resource centers desiring to participate in this tax credit program must submit an Agency Eligibility Verification application and supporting documentation to DSS by June 1st to determine qualification status for the next state fiscal year.

 Annually, DSS publishes a list of qualified pregnancy resource centers which are eligible for the Pregnancy Resource Center Tax Credit.
 To request a copy you may call (573) 751-7533 or write to us at the following address:

 If a pregnancy resource center has a change in business functions that impacts their qualifying status, they must contact the Department of Social Services within 30 days.
 The Department of Social Services will review the eligibility to participate in the tax credit and notify the agency of the determination within 30 days of receiving the notification of change.